 The principal regulation governing insurance agencies is the Provisions on the Supervision of Professional Insurance Agencies promulgated by the CIRC on September 18, 2009 and effective on October 1, 2009, which replaced the Provisions on the Administration of Insurance Agencies issued by the CIRC on December 1, 2004 and effective on January 1, 2005.
 According to the regulation, the establishment of an insurance agency is subject to minimum registered capital requirement and other requirements and to the approval of the CIRC.
 The term "insurance agency" refers to an entity that meets the qualification requirements specified by the CIRC, has obtained the license to conduct an insurance agency business with the approval of the CIRC, engages in the insurance business by and within the authorization of, and which collects commissions from, insurance companies.
 An insurance agency may take any of the following forms: (i) a limited liability company; or (ii) a joint stock limited company.
 An insurance agency must have a registered capital or capital contribution of at least RMB2 million.
 Where it is established as a nationwide company, its registered capital must be at least RMB10 million.
 The registered capital must be paid up in cash.
+Remarkably, in accordance with the Draft for Comments on the Decision on Revising the Provisions for the Supervision and Administration of Professional Insurance Agencies issued by the CIRC on February 6, 2013, the minimum registered capital for an insurance agency may be raised up to RMB 50 million.
 An insurance agency may engage in the following insurance agency businesses:

-• selling insurance products on behalf of the insurance companies;

-- collecting insurance premiums on behalf of the insurance companies; - conducting loss surveys and handling claims of insurance businesses on behalf of the insurer principal; and - other business activities approved by the CIRC.
+- selling insurance products on behalf of the insurance companies; - collecting insurance premiums on behalf of the insurance companies; - conducting loss surveys and handling claims of insurance businesses on behalf of the insurer principal; - other business activities approved by the CIRC.

 The name of an insurance agency must contain the words "insurance agency" or "insurance sales."
 The license of an insurance agency is valid for a period of three years.
 Division of or merger with an insurance agency or change of organizational form thereof shall be subject to approval by the CIRC.
 An insurance agency shall submit a written report to the CIRC for approval within five days from the date of occurrence of any of the following matters: (i) change of name or a branch's name; (ii) change of domicile or a branch's business premises; (iii) change of names of sponsors or major shareholders; (iv) change of major shareholders; (v) change of registered capital; (vi) major changes to equity structure; (vii) amendment to the articles of association; or (viii) divestment of a branch.
 Personnel of an insurance agency and its branches engaging in the sales of insurance products or relevant loss survey and claim settlement comply with the qualification requirements prescribed by the CIRC and obtain a "Qualification Certificate for Insurance Agency Practitioners."
-The senior managers of an insurance agency or its branches in subject to review and approval of the CIRC.
+The senior managers of an insurance agency or its branches must meet specific qualification requirements set forth in the Provisions on the Supervision of Professional Insurance Agencies.
+The appointment of the senior managers of an insurance agency or its branches is subject to review and approval of the CIRC.